 * Scripture Prayers for the Mapuche, Araucanian in Chile.

-* Pray that God will have compassion on them and raise missionaries who will teach them the Gospel without cultural connotations and stand side by side with them in their happiness and sorrows.
+Pray that God will have compassion for them and raise missionaries who will teach them the Gospel respecting their love for nature and traditions.
+Pray also for deliverance from practices that bind them and keep them in poverty.

 |Profile Source: Anonymous|